Connect with us

 Yet, marketers today appear to be in a race against time to please their clients without deep thought into how they will add natural, lasting value.
 Competition for marketing services is coming from everywhere, including web development companies, SEO specialists, and traditional ad firms, so the supply of marketers is outstripping the demand for the service.

-For example, many traditional advertising and PR firms have morphed their repertoire to include digital marketing and its variants like blog content submissions and SMM to survive the death of advertising.
-Their clients, however, have not been so quick to adapt, and their mindset is they want instant results similar to what they’re used to from transactional advertising campaigns like TV and radio advertising.
+For example, many traditional advertising and PR firms have morphed their repertoire to include digital marketing and its variants, like blog content submissions and SMM, to survive the death of advertising.
+Their clients, however, have not been so quick to adapt, and their mindset is that they want instant results similar to what they’re used to from transactional advertising campaigns like TV and radio advertising.

-Plus, some online marketing types are hard to grasp for businesses used to spending a dollar to earn three dollars within a concise time frame.
-For example, a question often asked is: what is the point of content marketing if it does not result in sales?
+Plus, some types of online marketing are hard to grasp for businesses used to spending a dollar to earn three dollars within a concise time frame.
+For example, a question often asked is: What is the point of content marketing if it does not result in sales?

 Content and Customers

-With many online marketing strategies, it is hard to show a direct correlation between the campaign and an actual sale and article submissions to blogs.
-This is an example of an overall strategy prevalent.
-Yet, it has many customers wondering what’s the point of it.
+With many online marketing strategies, it is hard to show a direct correlation between the campaign and an actual sale or article submissions to blogs.
+This is an example of an overall strategy that is prevalent.
+Yet, many customers wonder what the point of it is.

 Visitors referred to a site are likelier to stay on it longer and share personal data like an email address than if they just happened upon it from a keyword search.